A Powerful Bootstrap Test of Independence in High Dimensions: The Test

 Assumption~\ref{ass:rates} requires $p\geq 2$, but an inspection of the proof of Theorem~\ref{thm: size control} reveals that the result can also be proven for $p=1$ under slightly simplified rate conditions.
 Therefore, the block multiplier bootstrap correctly approximates the limiting distribution of Chatterjee's rank correlation under the null of independence.
 The reason for this is that it correctly accounts for the 1-dependence in the asymptotic linear representation, and thus correctly estimates the variance of Chatterjee's rank correlation, while the nonparametric bootstrap ignores this dependence.\footnote{\cite{Dette:2024re} show that the m-out-of-n bootstrap is also valid.} \end{remark}

-\begin{remark}[studentization] The test proposed in this section does not studentize the test statistics.
-In simulations in Section~\ref{sec:simulations}, we find that studentization may improve size and power of the test.
-We consider studentizing the individual test statistics by their standard deviation under the null, i.e.,
+\begin{remark}[studentisation] The test proposed in this section does not studentise the test statistics.
+In simulations in Section~\ref{sec:simulations}, we find that studentisation may improve size and power of the test.
+We consider studentising the individual test statistics by their standard deviation under the null, i.e.,

 where

 under the null \citep[][Lemma~2]{zhang2023asymptotic}.
 The sequence $v_n$ is monotonically increasing and, as $n \to \infty$, it converges to $2/5$, the asymptotic variance derived by \citet{chatterjee2021new}.